 - Ancient Beginnings: The first recorded evidence of juggling comes from Egypt around 2000 BCE.
 It is also depicted in ancient Greek, Roman, and Chinese art.

 - Medieval Times: Juggling was a common act in medieval fairs and festivals across Europe.
 Jugglers, or ‘joculators,’ as they were then known, would perform in courts and marketplaces.

 - Circus Era: In the 18th and 19th centuries, juggling gained popularity as a standard circus act, and the art form developed dramatically during this period.

 - Modern Age: The 20th century saw a rise in juggling conventions, competitions, and festivals, propelling it into a form of international competitive sport and performance art.

 Throughout its history, several jugglers have left their mark on the art form.
 One such prominent figure is Enrico Rastelli, an Italian juggler in the early 20th century, renowned for his extraordinary skills and techniques.
-He could juggle ten balls at once, and his tricks are still replicated by jugglers today.
+Many jugglers during his time were of the “gentleman juggler style”.
+They would wear more formal attire and juggle everyday objects such as hats, canes, loaves of bread, or bottles.
+He decided to use objects more suited to throwing such as plates, sticks, and balls, which led him to achieve technical skills far beyond any of his contemporaries.
+He could even juggle ten balls at once, and his tricks are still replicated by jugglers today.